Key Technology Challenges in Social CRM Initiatives

 Integration of Social Insight into Social CRM customer profiles and elsewhere

-The technology challenges here involve finding the best way to integrate insights gathered from public and private Social Media Communities, from blogs, and elsewhere on the Web.
+The technology challenges here involve finding the best way to integrate insights gathered from public and private Digital Customer Communities, from blogs, and elsewhere on the Web.
 There are currently three general approaches: